Missing woman's apartment ransacked but still no sign of her

 Investigators say her apartment was ransacked, with belongings thrown everywhere.

 Homicide detectives are now involved in the case.
+Officials have not said what items are in the bags removed from her apartment.

+A neighbor says he was able to see into Rebecca's apartment as detectives came and went, and there appeared to be blood on the walls.

+"In the house, it's brown, like the blood has been sitting there for some days.
+It's on the ceiling fan, it's everywhere, everywhere in the house," said neighbor Deandre Brown.

 Police believe foul play is suspected.